Evm7/AHLT/Session05/README.md

+[09-06-2021] Adding another LSTM after the BiLSTm do not improve the results.
+Then, we reject this iteration

 [08-06-2021] When running with the first experimentation.
 We use a Input + Embedding + BiLSTM + TimeDistributed for 20 epochs

 |      TRAIN      	|   tp  	|  fp 	|  fn  	| #pred 	|  #exp 	|   P   	|   R   	|   F1  	|